xockcin/whytarot/DIARY.md

 ## 3/2/21

 Breaking news!
 I've decided to turn this website into a general-purpose portfolio page for myself.
 The title of the website will be "The Code Fool".
 The splash modal will have a picture of The Fool, and the quote from Blake.
 This may be my first branch!

+## 4/14/21

+I am returning to this website after about a month and a half of not thinking about it.
+I just took a mild stab at redoing the whole thing as a React, which I think will probably not be necessary.

+The question is, how to do the blog?
+I could make it a little mini React component within a non-React website, and indeed that would be good practice.

+But I am also thinking that it is not the most urgent thing to do.

+What I should be doing is getting my portfolio in good enough shape so that I can start showing it to potential employers, and what that means, mostly, is more projects.
+I will therefore leave this project for now and come back to it once I have created more projects to feature in it.